 Do this as part of Hazard Mitigation Planning to be eligible for HMA funding.
 MLT-6 Partner with utility system providers and other lifeline infrastructure and municipal partners to develop strong and effective mitigation strategies as part of multi-jurisdictional hazard mitigation planning.
-All Biannual Marin County Utilities and Public Works Meetings Planning HMGP, PDM Emergency Services departments?
+All Marin County Utilities and Public Works Meetings Planning HMGP, PDM Emergency Services departments?
 MLT-7 Train staff in emergency response and hazard mitigation by hosting trainings and by encouraging attendance at conferences and workshops as part of multi-jurisdictional hazard mitigation planning.
-All Professional Development.
+All Development.
 County host Cal OES CSTI for training offered to participating jurisdictions.
-Hazard Mitigation Planning Related Activity (as part of plan update) HMGP, PDM, EMPG Emergency Services, Planning, Building, Public Works, and Fire Departments.
+Planning Related Activity (as part of plan update) HMGP, PDM, EMPG Emergency Services, Planning, Building, Public Works, and Fire Departments.
 MLT-8 Use partnerships to protect as open space or parks, wetlands and those areas susceptible to extreme hazards (such as through land acquisition, zoning, and designation as Priority Conservation Areas).
-All General plan land use/open space elements, easements and conservation easements HMGP, PDM, FMA (if protect RL); other federal, state and local funds Departments, County Open MLT-9 Develop and implement energy assurance plans.
+All conservation easements HMGP, PDM, FMA (if protect RL); other federal, state and local funds Parks and Planning Departments, County Open Space and Flood Control MLT-9 Develop and implement energy assurance plans.
 May include backup generators, energy storage (e.g. diesel fuel tanks), and microgrids for critical facilities.
 All As part of capital improvement projects.
 Generators HMGP (5 percent initiative), PDM Emergency Services, Public Works, Fire, and special districts MLT-10 Reinforce and/or elevate ramps, bridges, and roads as needed.
-Flood, Debris flow, and Earthquake Capital improvement plans HMGP, other federal, state and local funding sources Public Works and Planning departments MLT-11 Conduct two new fire- related assessments taking into account lessons learned from the 2017 North-Bay Wildfire, Post-fire Debris Flow Part of the 5- year update to the LHMP HMGP Planning, Fire, and Public Works departments l 1 I MLT-12 wildfires.
+Flood, Debris flow, and Earthquake Capital improvement plans Infrastructure Retrofit HMGP, other federal, state and local funding sources Public Works and Planning departments MLT-11 Conduct two new fire- related assessments taking into account lessons learned from the 2017 North-Bay Wildfire, Post-fire Debris Flow Part of the 5- year update to the LHMP HMGP Planning, Fire, and Public Works departments

+MLT-12 wildfires.
 The new data points needed in order to support improved fire hazard mitigation include 1) assessing vulnerability of public and private structures in the wildland-urban interface zones based on building material and roof type, and 2) identifying areas with aging population and/or access and functional needs.
 This analysis could support new mitigation strategies that would make Marin more resilient to the type of disaster that occurred in our northern neighboring county.
 Prepare powerful graphics for the 2023 MCM LHMP that show how one or both of fire and/or flood hazards affects the vast majority of populated areas.
-The goal is to encourage communities to work together towards a common goal of minimizing hazard risk Part of the 5- year update to the LHMP HMGP Emergency Services, Planning, Fire, and Public Works departments MLT-13 for all.
-Update landslide or wildfire hazard considerations, including roads leading to development, when new construction or Building and fire code updates.
+The goal is to encourage communities to work together towards a common goal of minimizing hazard risk for all.
+Wildfire Part of the 5- year update to the LHMP HMGP Emergency Services, Planning, Fire, and Public Works departments MLT-13 Building and fire code updates.
 Local Coastal Program.
-Hazard Mitigation Planning Related Activity HMGP Planning and Public Works departments major remodels are proposed in hillside areas discourage construction or add mitigation measures as appropriate.
-MLT-14 Work to ensure a reliable source of water for fire suppression and Wildfire Mitigation Planning HMGP and other federal, state and local Fire departments and special districts (water
+Mitigation Planning HMGP Planning and Public Works departments MLT-14 Work to ensure a reliable source of water for fire suppression and Wildfire Hazard Mitigation Planning Related HMGP and other federal, state and local Fire departments and special districts (water